taeheongo/Movie-App/README.md

 # Movie App 2020 ver.

-## This application is the fullstack app using Apollo and Graphql.
+## This application is the fullstack Movie app.

+    The finished product link :

 ## Technologies